MySQL supports secure (encrypted) connections between MySQL

 clients and the server using the Secure Sockets Layer (SSL)

 protocol.
 This section discusses how to use SSL connections.
 For

 information on how to require users to use SSL connections, see

 GRANT statement in

-The standard configuration of MySQL is intended to be as fast as possible, so encrypted connections are not used by default.
+Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.

 MySQL enables encryption on a per-connection basis.
-You can choose an unencrypted connection or a secure encrypted SSL connection according the requirements of individual applications.
+You can choose an unencrypted connection or a secure encrypted SSL connection according to the requirements of individual applications.